 In business in Toronto since 1993, Appraisal Associates was one of the first personal property appraisal firms in Canada to adopt professional valuation standards.
-Over the years Appraisal Associates has been retained by numerous private collectors as well as a wide spectrum of prominent businesses and public institutions requiring professional personal property valuation and consulting services.
+Appraisal Associates has been retained by numerous private collectors as well as a wide spectrum of prominent businesses and public institutions.

 Experienced and professional

-As a leading independent personal property appraisal firm, Appraisal Associates offers clients experience, a high level of customer service, and appraisal reports conforming to accepted valuation standards.
+As a leading appraisal firm, Appraisal Associates offers clients experience, a high level of customer service, and appraisal reports conforming to accepted valuation standards.

 Trained, tested and accredited